 Grab a cup of coffee and sit back.
 It’s time to dig into my Joomla Review.

-From within the dashboard, you’ll notice an array of context menus along the top with quick access to the many administrative screens within the CMS.
-There are also a number of buttons and configuration screens which will change depending on the menu you’ve entered.
+From within the dashboard, you'll notice that Joomla offers an array of context menus along the top with quick access to the many administrative screens within the CMS.
+There are also a number of buttons and configuration screens which will change depending on the menu you've entered.

 By default, Joomla 2.5 ships with three options as far as editing content is concerned.
 They are TinyMCE (the default), CodeMirror (a code editor for which will highlight mismatched tags and allows you to write in HTML) and none (which turns off the WYSIWYG option entirely).

-On the other side of this screen is the SEO Settings panel which, while brief, gives you basic SEO functions for the site.
+On the other side of this screen is Joomlas SEO Settings panel which, while brief, gives you basic SEO functions for the site.

-On the Systems tab, we find the settings for enabling debugging as well as caching capabilities.
+On the Systems tab, we find the settings for enabling debugging within Joomla as well as Joomla's caching capabilities.
 You can also set the path to your log folders and help server (if you have customized any of the help functionality, this may be useful).

-Also under the site menu, you’ll find the Maintenance option.
-From here, you can globally check in all content, clear the cache or purge the expired cache.
+Also under the site menu, you'll find the Maintenance option.
+From here, you can globally check in all content, clear the cache or purge the expired cache from your Joomla site.

 The Users menu to the right of Site in the screenshot above contains Joomla’s extensive user management features.